tardate/LittleArduinoProjects/Equipment/HandheldSolderingIrons/README.md

 ### Previous Iron: GJ 907 until it blew up one day

+Previously I was using a
+["EU Plug GJ 907 Adjustable constant temperature Lead-free Internal heating electric soldering iron+5pcs tip 220V60W Free shipping" (aliexpress seller listing)](https://www.aliexpress.com/item/1998306095.html), originally purchased for US$15.95 (Apr-2015).

 So one day I was soldering with my first GJ 907 and it made a loud pop!
 It seems a current surge stripped one of the PCB traces off the board.

 Exactly why or how this occurred I never quite diagnosed.
 I traced the schematic (below).

-I go another GJ 907 for comparison purposes, and I've been using that ever since without issue.
+I purchased another "GJ 907" for comparison purposes, and I've been using that ever since without issue.

 ![GJ907_iron_arc](./assets/GJ907_iron_arc.jpg)
 ![GJ907_iron_arc2](./assets/GJ907_iron_arc2.jpg)